Personal acts of reconciliation

 - Violation of Trust | The Fifth Estate

-A searing examination of Canada's 100 years of residential schools, where Indigenous children had their culture and language beaten out of them, leaving a legacy of alcoholism, abuse and emotional scars.
+A searing examination of Canada's 100 years of native residential schools, where Indigenous children had their culture and language beaten out of them, leaving a legacy of alcoholism, abuse and emotional scars.

 - The Secret Path | CBC Arts